 National translation service for exchange of text books and resource materials between different state school boards and CBSE;

-National Library Network with a target of library in each village, school and college in all parts of the country with the Central and State funds allocated for the programme;needs Higher education
+National Library Network with a target of library in each village, school and college in all parts of the country with the Central and State funds allocated for the programme;

+Physical education needs to be strengthened with sports and games.

+Higher education

 Ensure all higher education institutions create facilities and resources for the integration of research, teaching and outreach.